varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 # Define an array arr
 arr = Array{Int64,1}(undef, 10) # the array has 10 elements, each initialized to undefined

-# When an array has defined length, we use the = operation to add values
+# When an array has a defined length, we use the = operation to add values
 for i in 1:10
   arr[i] = 2^i # fills the array with powers of 2
 end